 Also, use high-quality beans.
 Higher-quality beans will have a more pleasant, subdued bitterness instead of harsh bitterness.

 3. Brew Fresh

 Always aim to drink coffee that’s brewed just before you drink it.
 It doesn’t matter whether you’re doing it yourself or buying it at a coffee shop.

 In case you brew at home, this is pretty easy, in a coffee shop, you might have to ask.
 Possibly even shop around at a few different coffee shops to find what you are looking for.

 Once you’ve got the right beans and it’s still way too bitter, it’s time to fix the extraction.
 There are a few factors you can change to decrease the extraction and get fewer of those bitter compounds into your cup.

 To brew iced coffee, use about 1/3 of the amount of coffee you want to brew and replace it with ice.
-That will get the coffee cold (not icy cold) and leaves enough water to brew with.
-However, there is still less brew water so you need to do increase the extraction other ways;
+That will get the coffee cold (not icy cold) and leave enough water to brew with.
+However, there is still less brew water so you need to increase the extraction in other ways;